vernonwu/vernonwu.com/src/content/blog/Overview of Efficient Transformers.md

 tags:
   - Notes
   - Computer Vision
-description: Notes on the paper "Overview of Efficient Transformers".
+description: Notes on "Efficient Transformers: A Survey".
 ---

 > Please note that the following content is intended for personal note-taking, and therefore is rather unorganized.
 On the occasion of any issues, please email me or make a thread in the comment section below.